UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

     a_list = [2,3,5,9]
     a_list_of_strings = ['this', 'that', 'the', 'other']

-You can put any type of object in a list...
+You can put any type of object in a list.

 Lists are a key Python data type with lots of functionality that we will get into later.